-Whenever a mature Christian comments on how they could have better used their time, it is worth paying attention.
-Especially if that person is still known for his faithfulness in following Jesus despite living 200 years ago.
+Whenever a mature Christian comments on how they could have better use their time, it is worth paying attention.
+Especially if that Christian is still known as a faithful servant of Jesus 200 years after he died.
 So take note of what John Newton wrote about his own reading habits:

 Alas, how much time have I lost and wasted, which, had I been wise—I would have devoted to reading and studying the Bible!
 But my evil heart obstructs the dictates of my judgment, I often feel a reluctance to read this book of books, and a disposition to hew out broken cisterns which afford me no water, while the fountain of living waters are close within my reach!

-In Jeremiah 15:16 the prophet says that God’s words became a delight to him, implying that they were not always so.
-It is often the case with us that God’s words do not initially delight us.
-The Bible is a big book, it is culturally far removed from our western materialist experiences, it’s meaning is very deep and in places rather obscure.
+In Jeremiah 15:16 the prophet says that God’s words became a delight to him, implying that they were always so.
+It is generally the case with us that God’s words do not initially delight us.
+The Bible is a big book, it is culturally far removed from our western materialist experiences, and its meaning is very deep.

 Whenever something is deep we need to spend time peering into it in order to see the substance of what is held in those depths.
 It will take repeated readings of the Bible to take it all in, but lots of small readings over time will get you there.
 Again, from John Newton: